randomlogin/randomlogin.github.io/index.md

 In 2023 wrote API for <a href="https://www.youba.io/">hardware wallet</a>; took part in hackathons <a href="https://devfolio.co/projects/caffeine-consensus-ee2b">(example)</a>
 and tried my best with some <a href="https://legendreprf.org/">open cryptography problems</a>, however with no results.

 In 2024 implemented [stateless DANE TLS scheme](https://github.com/handshake-org/HIPs/blob/master/HIP-0017.md) for Handshake: [repository](https://github.com/randomlogin/sane), [its short presentation](https://www.youtube.com/watch?v=klTFwQRtemQ).
+Now (autumn 2024)  working for [Spaces protocol](https://spacesprotocol.org/).

 <p>I'm open to interesting proposals!</p>